shreyas1307/hackintosh-pkg-cli/README.md

 - After that, you may open the folder in your editor of choice.
 Once again, in the terminal you may simply run `npm run pkg-cli` or `yarn run pkg-cli` to get it working.
 And voila!

-2. Can I report any issues or bugs with the CLI?
+## 2. Can I report any issues or bugs with the CLI?
 How do I report it?
 - I appreciate all the reports on bugs or issues from the community!
 - You may report an issue by going to this [Here](https://github.com/shreyas1307/hackintosh-pkg-cli/issues/new/choose) and next to the "Bug Report", click the button "Get Started"!
-- If you wish to get in touch with us quicker, you may join our Discord server!
-The link is under the "Dev Isle Community" section

-3. I would like to make a feature request.
+## 3. I would like to make a feature request.
 Where do I do it?

 - I am open to your suggestions for the CLI!

 - If you'd like to make a new feature request, just head over [here](https://github.com/shreyas1307/hackintosh-pkg-cli/issues/new/choose) and next to the "Feature Request", click the button "Get Started"!

-4. I would like to make a pull request.
+## 4. I would like to make a pull request.
 How can I do it?
 #### * Coming soon*

-## Authors
+# Authors

 - [@shreyas1307](https://github.com/shreyas1307) - Creator and Maintainer

-## License
+# License

 The source code is released under the [MIT](https://github.com/shreyas1307/hackintosh-pkg-cli/blob/master/LICENSE).